HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 	}

-Finally, the *rollback* method, which is very simple and delegates all the logic to the service used to store our list:
+The *rollback* method, which is very simple and delegates all the logic to the service used to store our list: